jopaik/patch_demo/README.md

 2.  **Patch**: Executing the update for the specified vulnerabilities.
 3.  **Rollback**: Demonstrating the ability to revert changes if issues arise.
 4.  **Post-Check**: Verifying successful installation and system health.

+### EDA Workflow activation

+Rulebook will launch Patch_Workflow within 5secs of actions Time of 5 secs will be used here as the event trigger